 Water quality grades are based on aquatic ecosystem guidelines for protection of freshwater systems and are not based on load reduction targets for the marine environment.
 The results are derived from the end of catchment monitoring site at Bilyana.

 The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, (updated for 2017-18), riparian extent (date of update to be determined), instream habitat modification consisting of impoundment length (updated for 2018-19) and fish barrier indicators (in development), and invasive weeds (updated for 2019-20).

-The annual scores for habitat and hydrology index for 2015-16 and 2016-17 represented changes due to the addition of indicators and not changes in the indicator scores themselves.
-The index score for 2017-18 to 2019-20 include annual updates to the flow indicator as well as updates to the longer term wetland extent, impoundment length and invasive weeds indicators.
+The annual scores for habitat and hydrology index for 2015-16 and 2016-17 represented changes due to the addition of indicators and not changes in the indicator scores themselves, whilst the index scores for 2017-18 to 2019-20 include annual updates to the flow indicator as well as updates to the longer term wetland extent, impoundment length and invasive weeds indicators.
 For 2021-22 the flow indicator was updated but there were no updates to long-term indicators.
 The Murray Basin habitat and hydrology index scored 56 for 2018-19 and the grade remained ‘moderate’.